zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-theory.md

 ### Masking Function

-Since the signed projected area is an incomplete description of a real surface (as opposed to a microfacet soup or a salad[^52]), we may additionally specify its *visible (orthogonally) projected area*
+Since the signed projected area is an incomplete description of a real surface (as opposed to a microfacet soup or salad[^52]), we may additionally specify its *visible (orthogonally) projected area*

-[^52]: In technical terms, the surface may have an extremely short auto-correlation distance.
+[^52]: In technical terms, such a surface has an extremely short auto-correlation distance.

 $$ \tag{2a}
 \begin{aligned}